porres/pd-cicm-tools/README.md

 This project resides at: https://github.com/porres/pd-cicm-tools

 Note: CICM-Tools is abandoned and unsupported.
 The archived version for MAX is found at <https://github.com/CICM/CicmTools>.
 The Pd download of the original sources and binaries (32 bits only) can be found at <http://cicm.mshparisnord.org/>.

+The version 1.5 for Pure Data was released on july 14th 2004

 The port to this new repository was made by Alexandre Torres Porres and aims at "resurecting" this code and also provide binaries for 64 bits as well.

 * * *